-Michele M. Eichorn, joined the Family Guidance Center August 2018.
-She is a Licensed Clinical Social Worker (LCSW) and a Licensed Clinical Alcohol & Drug Counselor (LCADC).
+Michele M. Eichorn joined the Family Guidance Center in August 2018.
+She is a Licensed Clinical Social Worker (LCSW) and a Licensed Clinical Alcohol and Drug Counselor (LCADC).

-Michele served as a Sergeant in the United States Army.
-She obtained her Masters Degree of Social Work (MSW) from Columbia University in 2004 and is currently working toward attaining her MBA from Rutgers University.
+Michele served as a sergeant in the United States Army.
+She obtained her Master’s in Social Work (MSW) from Columbia University and is currently working toward attaining her MBA from Rutgers University.

 Greg Romano, RN, MSN, APN-C, began working with Family Guidance Center recently as an Advanced Practice Nurse and Nurse Manager.
 As the nurse manager, he is responsible for not only providing direct services to consumers, but also works closely with the medical staff regarding administrative issues.
 Greg is a recent graduate of DeSales University in Center Valley, Pennsylvania, where he earned his post-master’s certificate from the Psych/Mental Health Nurse Practitioner Program.
 Greg received his RN degree from Northampton Area Community College.
 He obtained his bachelor’s and master’s degrees in nursing education from Cedar Crest College.
 Prior to coming to Family Guidance Center, he was employed as a medical/surgical nurse with Lehigh Valley Health Network since 2007.
 While there, Greg was the recipient of the Daisy Award for Excellence in Nursing, which is given out monthly to a nurse nominated by his/her patients, and was nominated for this award five additional times.